 and we do not believe this is a mere coincidence.

-eleven entries in the corresponding
+the corresponding

 ``point'' can represent different physical objects: